chingu-voyages/voyage-project-aihelper/README.md

   * [Github Authentication](https://www.npmjs.com/package/oauth-client-github)
   * [Google Authentication](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid)
   A detailed guide on how to obtain an API key and perform Google Authentication.

 * [ ] Add functionality to print and/or email the results to the user.
 Check out [EmailJS](https://www.emailjs.com/docs) for how you might email them.

+* [ ] Surprise us with any features you would like to add to this app!
+Brainstorm with your teammates to see what you can come up with.

 ## Acceptance Criteria